legionth/promise/README.md

 ### Promise

-While a deferred represents the computation itself, a **Promise** represents the result of that computation.
-Thus, each deferred has a promise that acts as a placeholder for its actual result.
+A **Promise** represents the future result of a computation.
+Every promise is a placeholder for a future result.

 ### Deferred